So many of you have been asking me, “What to do with oranges?” that I knew I needed to help with some great tips, tricks, and helpful ideas.

 And find my shop on Amazon for recommendations on cool tools

 please come back & leave a comment below letting us know how it goes.

 Share a picture & tag @lifecurrents on Instagram.

 Or you can upload a “tried it” photo (I would love to see)

 - 1 orange if a non-organic orange is used, wash peels thoroughly before using

 - ½ cup sugar

-- Cut the un-peeled orange and place into a blender or food processor with the water.
-Pour mixture into a saucepan with the sugar and boil for 15 minutes.
+- Pour mixture into a saucepan with the sugar and boil for 15 minutes.

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.

 Join my mailing list to receive the latest recipes FREE to your inbox!